End-point assessment: frequently asked questions

 10. What happens if the apprentice fails the EPA?

-The gateway is really important – that's why we've created a handy checklist to help you plan for a successful gateway and prepare your apprentices for EPA.
+If an apprentice fails the EPA, employers will have to foot the bill for retakes.
+A costly situation, which is best avoided with thorough preparation well ahead of time.
+That’s why we've created a handy checklist to help you plan for a successful gateway and prepare your apprentices for EPA.